The coronavirus’ effect on ecommerce, the merchants who provide it and the consumers who depend on it shift by the day — or hour.

 “We have 47 years of experience in proactively addressing situations that can occur at any given time anywhere in the world,” a statement on the FedEx site says.
 “For COVID-19, it is all hands on deck.
 Our pandemic planning includes operational business continuity plans designed to position each of our operating companies for success even under the most trying of circumstances.”

-A bit of reassurance and a reminder that we will all get through this and business will carry on.
+The availability of the solutions offer a bit of reassurance and a reminder that we will all get through this and business will carry on.
 Stay positive and stay well.

 Photo by Mike Cassidy